-Plaid Cymru’s romped home in Caerphilly The Caerphilly by-election confirmed that political gravity is running away from the traditional Westminster parties.
+PLAID ROMPED HOME IN CAERPHILLY confirming that political gravity is running away from the traditional Westminster parties.
 Plaid Cymru stormed to victory with 47% of the vote, Reform UK came second on 36% while Labour collapsed to just 11%.
-This is the first time since 1918 that Labour has failed to…
+This is the first time since 1918 that Labour has failed to hold the seat and…

 FROM SPIES TO SPENDING CUTS As Keir Starmer wrestles with a security scandal and Rachel Reeves preaches fiscal restraint, the government’s “steady hands” narrative shows early wobbles.
 It has been another week when Westminster felt less like the sober seat of governance, but more like a failing test of nerve.
 The China case collapse: Starmer’s…